Matyasz/atlantis/README.md

 The code has a handful of areas that could be improved, documented here.

+- In a production setting far more examination of the input data would be done,here most of the input is assumed to be valid.
 - The `get_neighbor_map` could be significantly more efficient.
 - `unwrap` is likely used too often.
 Better error handling by using more idiomatic Rust for many of these instances could have been implemented.
 - A number of methods in `pearl_pipeline` could be broken out and made into more, smaller, more testable functions.